Meshiest/omegga-rolechat/README.md

 A role chat plugin for [omegga](https://github.com/brickadia-community/omegga).

-Send chat messages to your admins or moderators
+Send chat messages to your admins or moderators.

 ## Install